BertrandGoulois/bank-transfer-api/README.md

 This API demonstrates the design of a banking application in Node.js exposing REST endpoints.
 The project follows **Test Driven Development (TDD)** and uses **Sequelize**, **Express**, **Jest**, and **PostgreSQL**.

-Each commit is descriptive to trace development, allowing clear visibility of new features, tests, and fixes.

-It serves to demonstrate structured, maintainable, and secure handling of financial transactions.
+All commits are descriptive to trace development, allowing clear visibility of new features, tests, and fixes.
+The project demonstrates structured, maintainable, and secure handling of financial transactions.

 ---